BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

 - This data type stores numbers, specifically whole numbers as that's what an integer is.
 - They can be edited using standard math operators, such as addition, subtraction, multiplcation, and division.
-  - It's important to note that when doing division on numbers that don't divide eavenly, the data type switches to a double (which we won't be talking about in this talk).
+  - It's important to note that when doing division on numbers that don't divide evenly, the data type switches to a double (which we won't be talking about in this talk).
   - (TL;DR: Doubles have decimals, integers don't.)
 - Integers are the most common data type that's used in programming because most programming involves a lot of algorithms and math to do complex things which will also be seen later.
 - Example: